MSPCA-Angell Headquarters

 Making an Appointment to Meet with Your Legislator

-Your Massachusetts legislators have two offices: one is a district office and the other is at the State House.
-If you are planning on visiting the State House office of an elected official, try to call at least three weeks prior to visiting.
+Your Massachusetts state legislators may have two offices: one is a district office (or a place where they meet locally, at a place like a library or coffee shop) and the other is at the State House.
+If you are planning on visiting the State House office of a state legislator, try to call at least three weeks prior to visiting.
 It helps to know in advance the dates that the state legislature is in session prior to planning your trip.
-It is less likely find a senator or representative in their office on Friday, for example, as the state legislature is not in session on that day and legislators are working in their district.
+It is less likely find a state senator or state representative in their State House office on Friday, for example, as the state legislature is not usually in session on that day and legislators are working in their district.
 Check with their staff to find out when recesses are scheduled, make your appointment, and then arrange your trip.

 If meeting at the State House, know that you may be interrupted by roll call votes or other pressing business that may pull the legislator away.
 If you are meeting with the legislator and a staff person, the staff person will probably stay with you if the legislator is called away.